 Prior to beginning my doctoral studies, my work was largely centred in public health policy, global health, and health promotion.
 For example, through my work with the WHO, I had the opportunity to evaluate the Healthy Cities initiative in the Western Pacific Region, design a multisectoral national policy in Lao PDR, among other experiences.
 I have also worked in several policy capacities for the Ontario Public Service, both at the Ministry of Health and Long-term Care and Ministry of Community and Social Services.
-I continue to consult in the field of global health, having most recently consulted for the WHO Regional Office for Africa and HQ.
+I continue to consult in the field of global health, having most recently consulted for the WHO HQ and the Regional Office for Africa.

 I am on the Board of Directors for the Canadian Association for Global Health (CAGH), have helped organize the Canadian Conference on Global Health over the past several years, and I am a conference co-chair for 2023.
 I have also helped organize the PEace, Global health, And SUStainability (PEGASUS) conference in 2018 and am an Honorary Advisory Board Member for the PEGASUS Institute.
 I am also a member of the WHO Collaborating Centre for Knowledge Translation and Health Technology Assessment in Health Equity.
 I was named to the list of Canadian Women in Global Health, recognized with a Rising Star Award from Health Promotion Canada, and awarded a Sovereign’s Medal for Volunteers from the Governor General of Canada.

 I enjoy travelling, casually hiking, and playing board games.

 Takemi Fellow 2021–23, Takemi Program in International Health, Harvard T. H. Chan School of Public Health, Harvard University